 How do I apply?

-Students applying for ESRC funded scholarships are encouraged to speak to their chosen school/college prior to application in order to discuss their research ideas with a suitable supervisor.
+Students applying for ESRC funded studentships are encouraged to speak to their chosen school/college prior to application in order to discuss their research ideas with a suitable supervisor.
 Students are also encouraged to look at ways of incorporating collaboration with external partners into their research proposal.
 Collaboration does not always have to be a financial arrangement and could take the form of a placement, voluntary work, data sharing or other activities.
 Students considering overseas fieldwork, overseas institutional visits or difficult language training must mention this in their application to ensure that funds will be available.

 Applicants for any of the disciplinary or interdisciplinary pathways should apply for the appropriate MRes or MPhil/PhD programme following instructions on the pathway links.
 Please note, if the studentship for which you wish to apply is led by a supervisor at the University of Exeter, please follow the link below and carefully read the instructions on how to apply in the advertisement for the relevant pathway.
 Do not apply directly to a programme of study at this stage.
 You must submit via the ‘apply now’ button in the advertisement for your intended pathway.

-For more information on SWDTP entry and collaboration requirements, please read the Admissions Statement.
+For more information on SWDTP entry and collaboration requirements, please read the Admission Statement & FAQs 2019 Entry.

 How much is an award?